 UCSF Fresno represents a unique medical education and physician training program that is a model for community and university partnership.
-Training for residents and in some programs, fellows, is available in: emergency medicine, family practice, general surgery, internal medicine, obstetrics/gynecology, pediatrics, psychiatry and surgery.
+Training for residents and in some programs, fellows, is available in: emergency medicine, family and community medicine, internal medicine, obstetrics/gynecology, orthopaedic surgery, pediatrics, psychiatry and surgery.

 UCSF Fresno gives Valley residents access to the highest quality health care services while enabling doctors in training - working alongside the finest physicians - to experience the dynamic interplay of scholarship, research, patient care and health.

 Preserving the health and wellness of the population - rather than merely treating isolated sickness - is an underlying theme of the program.
 With an environment that is warm, supportive and hands-on, a physician can make a genuine difference in people’s lives.
 Residents follow their patients throughout their terms of service, and trainees get to know entire families because healthcare decisions often rest within the entire family unit.

 At any given time there are about 300 medical residents and 50 fellows training at UCSF Fresno.
 Fellowships involve another one to two years of training beyond residency.

 Research participation is strongly encouraged.
 The cultural richness of the Central Valley make the region a living laboratory for significant population-based research.